sftpgo/docs/docs/data-provider.md

+---
+description: "Initialize and manage the SFTPGo data provider.
+Supports SQLite, PostgreSQL, MySQL, CockroachDB, and Bolt databases for user and configuration storage."
+---

 # Data provider initialization and management

-Before starting the SFTPGo server please make sure that the configured data provider is properly initialized/updated.

-For PostgreSQL, MySQL and CockroachDB providers, you need to create the configured database.
-For SQLite, the configured database will be automatically created at startup.
-Memory and bolt data providers do not require any initialization but they could require an update to the existing data after upgrading SFTPGo.

-SFTPGo will attempt to automatically detect if the data provider is initialized/updated and if not, will attempt to initialize/ update it on startup as needed.

-Alternately, you can create/update the required data provider structures yourself using the `initprovider` command.

-For example, you can simply execute the following command from the configuration directory:
+**In the default configuration, you do not need to initialize the data provider manually.** SFTPGo creates the schema on first startup and applies any pending migrations on every subsequent startup, provided the configured credentials can issue DDL on the target database.
+Just point SFTPGo at an empty database (or accept the default SQLite file) and start the service.

+What you do need to provide yourself:

+- **PostgreSQL, MySQL, CockroachDB**: create the empty database (or schema) and a user with sufficient privileges before starting SFTPGo.
+- **SQLite**: the database file is created automatically.
+- **Memory and bolt**: no database to create.
+After an SFTPGo upgrade the existing data may be migrated automatically on first startup.

+For step-by-step setup instructions for each database, see [Configuration examples](configuration-examples.md#database-providers).

+## Running initprovider manually

+`initprovider` is a one-shot command that performs the same schema creation and migration that SFTPGo normally does at startup.
+You only need it when you have set `update_mode` to `1` — that is, when you explicitly disable automatic checks/updates so that migrations cannot run under the service's own credentials.
+Common reasons:

+- The runtime database account has intentionally limited privileges (no DDL) and a separate ops role owns schema evolution.
+- You want to gate upgrades behind a human-approved step rather than letting them run at service startup.

+In that mode, run `initprovider` as the privileged role before starting the new version:

 ```bash
 sftpgo initprovider
 ```

-Take a look at the CLI usage to learn how to specify a different configuration file:
+See the available options with:

 ```bash
 sftpgo initprovider --help
 ```

-You can disable automatic data provider checks/updates at startup by setting the `update_mode` configuration key to `1`.
+With `update_mode = 0` (the default) running `initprovider` is harmless — it just performs the same work the next startup would have done — but it is not required.

-:warning: Please note that some data providers (e.g. MySQL and CockroachDB) do not support schema changes within a transaction, this means that you may end up with an inconsistent schema if migrations are forcibly aborted.
-CockroachDB doesn't support database-level locks, so make sure you don't execute migrations concurrently.
+:warning: Some data providers (e.g. MySQL and CockroachDB) do not support schema changes within a transaction, so a forcibly-aborted migration can leave the schema in an inconsistent state.
+CockroachDB also does not implement `pg_advisory_lock`, which means migrations cannot be serialized at the database level: make sure only one SFTPGo instance runs migrations against CockroachDB at a time — either by starting instances sequentially, or by setting `update_mode` to `1` on every instance and running `initprovider` from a single operator job.

 ## Upgrading